Home Articles

 4. Install the replacement panel

 A graphic illustrating how to install a replacement siding panelSlide the replacement siding piece into place, snap it to the one below, and ensure you have the proper overlap with neighboring panels.
 Nail it in place, spacing nails every 12-16 inches and keeping them in the center of the nailing slot.
 Be careful not to overdrive the nails, as that can cause buckling.
 Leave a dime's thickness under the nailhead.
+To ensure you nail the replacement panel at the correct level, look for the old nail holes to ensure proper alignment.

 5. Lock the panel in place

 A graphic illustrating how to lock a siding panel in placeOnce you've nailed the replacement piece in place, tuck all panels under the adjacent trim.
 Then, use the zip tool to lock the panels together by inserting the tool into the groove of the upper panel and pulling it down slightly to overlap the replacement panel.
-Then, slide the tool along the length of the panel to lock them together.
+Next, slide the tool along the length of the panel to lock them together.

 Step back and look at the spot.
 Make sure the panels are properly aligned.
 Then, feel the joints to ensure you don't leave any gaps or loose areas.
 Clean up, and you're done!